run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 * Go to `Settings | Users`.
 * Select the `Groups` button.
-* Assuming you have mapped IdP `Groups` attribute as described in the prerequisites section above, add a name of a group that has been created in the directory and create an equivalent Run:AI Group.
+* Assuming you have mapped IdP `Groups` attribute as described in the prerequisites section above, add a name of a group that has been created in the directory and create an equivalent Run:ai Group.
 * If the role group contains the `Researcher` role, you can assign this group to a Run:AP Project.
-All members of the group will have access to the cluster (Note: this feature is only available from Run:AI version 2.3).
+All members of the group will have access to the cluster (Note: this feature is only available from Run:ai version 2.3).

 ## Implementation Notes

-Run:AI SSO does not support single logout.
-As such, logging out from Run:AI will not log you out from other systems.
+Run:ai SSO does not support single logout.
+As such, logging out from Run:ai will not log you out from other systems.